Foreign relations of Kiribati: Extra-regional relations

 Kiribati was admitted to the Commonwealth of Nations in 1979 upon its independence, and to the United Nations in 1999.

 Additionally outside the region, Kiribati is a member or participant of the ACP (Lomé Convention), the Asian Development Bank, the Economic and Social Commission for Asia and the Pacific (ESCAP), the Food and Agriculture Organization (FAO), the International Bank for Reconstruction and Development, the International Civil Aviation Organization, the International Red Cross and Red Crescent Movement, the International Development Association, the International Finance Corporation, the IMF, International Maritime Organization, International Olympic Committee, International Telecommunication Union (ITU), Universal Postal Union and the World Meteorological Organization.
 Finally, while Kiribati is not a member of the World Trade Organization, it does retain observer status.

-Diplomatic missions
+Diplomatic relations

-Kiribati has only two permanent missions abroad, the High Commission in Suva, Fiji, and a permanent mission to the United Nations in New York that serves also as Embassy in the US.
-It has honorary consulates in New Delhi, Abergavenny, Auckland, Sydney, Honolulu, Tokyo, and Hamburg.
-Formerly, there was an embassy in Taipei, Republic of China (Taiwan).
-In Kiribati, there are High Commissions from Australia and New Zealand and an embassy of the People’s Republic of China (re-opened in May 2020).

-Kiribati and the Commonwealth of Nations

-Kiribati has been a republic in the Commonwealth of Nations since 1979, when the Gilbert Islands gained independence.
+List of countries which Kiribati maintains diplomatic relations with:

+Bilateral relations

 Aid & Development

 Kiribati receives development aid from the European Union, Australia, New Zealand, Japan, Canada, USA, the Asian Development Bank, UN agencies and (until 2019) Taiwan.
 In recent years it has accounted for 20–25% of Kiribati's GDP.
 Recent projects and notable inputs by the EU have included telecommunications (improvement of telephone exchanges and provision of radio and navigation equipment), the development of seaweed as an export crop, solar energy systems for the outer islands, the upgrading of the Control Tower and fire fighting services at Tarawa's Bonriki International Airport, outer island social development, health services and extensive support for the Kiribati Vocational Training Programme.
 Additionally, Cuba provides doctors, as well as scholarships for I-Kiribati medical students.